This setup is well suited for a VPS provider, such as DigitalOcean.

 Download j2sdk-1_3_1_07-linux-i586.bin from http://java.sun.com/webapps/download/Display?BundleId=7479 to /usr/jail/10.0.0.9/usr/ports/distfiles

-Provided that you have linux kernel compatiblity and /usr/ports/emulators/linux_base installed on the host system, you can simply do:
+Provided that you have linux kernel compatibility and /usr/ports/emulators/linux_base installed on the host system, you can simply do:

 After that, installing the JDK in the jailcell is easy: